-Our creative therapy programmes of daily, support and activities will include specific aims and objectives and be implemented accurately and consistently in order to maintain and develop the potential of each individual.
+Our creative therapy treatment for autism program and daily support activities will include specific aims and objectives and be implemented accurately and consistently in order to maintain and develop the potential of each individual.
 These therapy programmes reinforce and recognise each individual’s talents and strengths rather than their so called weakness / deficit areas.
 Over time, we expect that a high proportion of people will become familiar with and be able to use the strategies independently.

 It is important to remember that although different therapy approaches have been known to work for some people with a learning disability and/or autism spectrum conditions, all may have not been evaluated on a long-term basis.
 Therefore, the autism therapy methods may generate varying levels of success with different patients.

 Resources required for such autism therapy programmes will be identified at point of admission to the service and be subject to frequent monitor and review in the best interests of the individual concerned.

 While it is intended that activities will be provided off site in direct community settings and make use of local facilities and resources, The Breightmet Centre has its own distinct Autism Therapy and Activity Suite providing access to a range of activity areas including gym, multi-faith room, ADL kitchen and additional Occupational Therapy and Speech and Language Therapy Rooms.

 This area is designated specifically to those people who due to the complexity of their illness may not be ready or immediately able to access community based facilities or require specific and more intensive support, development and training to enable them to do so.